Geovation/geovation.github.io/_posts/2020-03-31-ethical-hacking-startups.md

 Acunetix’s Web Application Vulnerability [Report][Acunetix] 2019 reports that websites have 46% high and 87% medium security vulnerabilities.

 Web applications are software programs that run on web browsers and act as the interface between users and web servers through web pages.
 They help the users request, submit, and retrieve data to/from a database over the Internet by interacting through a user-friendly graphical user interface (GUI).
-The common methods of attacks against web applications range from database manipulation to wide-scale network disruption.
+The common methods of attacks against web applications range from database manipulation to wide-scale network disruption as defined below.

 - SQL injection – It is a method used by attackers to exploit vulnerabilities in the way a database executes search queries.
 Attackers can then gain access to unauthorized information, modify or create user permissions, manipulate or destroy sensitive data.